Topological Parallax: A Geometric Specification for Deep Perception Models: Introduction

 To the best of our knowledge this is the first work to use TDA to express a desired geometric relationship that holds directly between datasets and models trained on them.
 There has been some work, for example the Manifold Topology Divergence of \citet{barannikov_manifold_2021} or the Geometric Score of \citet{khrulkov_geometry_2018}, which uses various TDA-based measures to quantify the difference between training data and new data generated by generative models.
 Quite a few other papers (see \citet{fernandez_intrinsic_2023} for a very recent example) use TDA-based constructions to infer properties of underlying data manifolds, usually under very strict sampling assumptions.

 More broadly, there has been a recent explosion of work (e.g. \citet{hensel_survey_2021}) connecting TDA to ML/DL.
 Several works (e.g. \citet{adams_persistence_2017, bendich_persistent_2016}) use TDA as a \emph{feature extraction} method, pre-processing more complicated data objects before running standard ML pipelines.
 Later works (e.g. \citet{chen_topological_2019, demir_topology-aware_2023, solomon_fast_2021, nigmetov_topological_2022}) use TDA to define novel losses within ML algorithms.
 Note that we comment below on ways in which our notion of homological matching can be used to define a TDA-based loss.
 TDA has also been used (e.g. \citet{naitzat_topology_2020, wheeler_activation_2021}) to analyze the behavior of data as it passes through the layers of a DNN.
+Some works (e.g. \citet{guss_characterizing_2018}) assess the capacity of a specific DNN to classify datasets with specific shapes, but do not provide tools to quantify shape mismatch between model and dataset.
 Finally, several works (e.g. \citet{carriere_perslay_2020, papillon_architectures_2023}) use TDA to define novel DNN architectures, including GNNs and other higher-order combinatorial structures.

 There is also a recent stream (e.g. \citet{liu_algorithms_2021, wang_efficient_2018}) of work that builds validation and verification/falsification techniques for desired properties of DNN-trained models; these mostly focus on the mechanics of how to verify/falsify such properties, rather than attempting to define them as we do.
 Perhaps the closest work in this stream to ours is \citet{dola_distribution-aware_2021}, which uses a prior assumption on the underlying data distribution to verify/falsify DNN properties.